At a glance

 Treatment: Long-term antifungal drugs as well as supportive care.

-Blastomycosis is a systemic infection caused by the dimorphic microfungus Blastomyces dermatitidis, which can be found in moist soil and areas of thick decaying matter such as river banks, lakes, swamps, forests, and woods.
+Blastomycosis is a systemic infection caused by the dimorphic microfungus Blastomyces dermatitidis, which is present in moist soil and areas of thick decaying matter such as river banks, lakes, swamps, forests, and woods.
 It is most prevalent in the mid-Atlantic, north-central and Ohio-Mississippi river valley areas.
 Fortunately, cats are more resistant to the disease than dogs and humans.

-Immunocompromised cats may be at greater risk of catching this disease.
+Immunocompromised cats may be at increased risk of catching this disease.

 The fungus comes in two forms: